-"Regina's bleeding through the belly!"
+"The dog you just spayed.
+Regina.
+She's bleeding through the belly!"
 Terri exclaimed, her hands soaked with fresh blood.

 "That's impossible!"
 Henry said, check-listing everything in his mind, including the blood work he had done to check her clotting factors before even making the first incision.
 "I---"